 Under the TILA Ability to Repay requirements, the Bank meets the criteria to qualify as a small creditor based on the number of first-lien mortgage loans transactions and due to its asset size; however it is not a creditor that operates predominantly in rural or underserved areas.
 The Bank focuses on Qualified Mortgage (QM) status for mortgage loans originated as they provide certain presumptions of compliance under the Ability to Repay rules adopted under the Dodd-Frank Act.
 In satisfying QM requirements, any mortgage lender regardless of their size can make loans which are entitled to the QM presumption of compliance.
+Since the Bank, on occasion, does make Non-Qualified Mortgages, approvals and originations of both Non-QM loans and Higher Priced Mortgage Loans are periodically reported to the Bank's Loan Committee.

 Revised Regulation C rules which implement the Home Mortgage Disclosure Act (HMDA) published by the Bureau become effective on January 1, 2018 for reportable loan applications.
 Dodd-Frank Act provisions added new data points for HMDA and authorized the Bureau to require additional information.
 The types of transactions reportable have expanded to include most consumer purpose transactions that are dwelling-secured loans or open-end lines of credit.
 Reportable data points were significantly expanded to 52 fields which included applicant age, credit score, automated underwriting system information, property value, application channel, points and fees, borrower-paid origination charges, discount points, lender credits, loan term, prepayment penalty, interest rate, loan originator identifier, as well as other data fields.
 Ethnicity categories were expanded to include certain subcategories along with a means to capture information on how an applicant's or borrower's ethnicity, race, and sex were collected by the institution.
 A thorough review and validation of data fields to be reported for each application was conducted throughout the year.
-Year-end submission of HMDA data will utilize the web-based tool developed by the Bureau.
+Year-end submission of HMDA data utilizes the web-based tool developed by the Bureau.
+With the expiration of the temporary threshold, the Bank has prepared to commence HMDA data collection on certain open-end lines of credit secured by a dwelling with final action taken as of January 1, 2022 or thereafter.

 Enactment of the Economic Growth, Regulatory Relief and Consumer Protection Act (EGRRCPA) on May 24, 2018, resulted in a regulatory reform law deemed to be relief from certain burdensome provisions of the Dodd-Frank Act.
 The EGRRCPA included provisions with various effective dates, including some that were effective immediately.
-Matters impacted included access to mortgage credit; access to credit; protections for veterans, consumers, and homeowners; rules for holding companies; capital access; and protections for student borrowers.
+Matters impacted included access to mortgage credit; access to credit; protections for veterans, consumers, and homeowners; rules for holding companies;

+capital access; and protections for student borrowers.
 Though effective immediately, conforming regulations were required for certain provisions such as Reciprocal Deposits, Examination Cycles, and High Volatility Commercial Real Estate (HVCRE).
 The Protecting Tenants in Foreclosure Act was restored and permanently extended as of June 23, 2018.
 An interim final rule was jointly issued by the OCC, FRB, and FDIC allowing an extended examination cycle for qualifying insured depository institutions with less than \$3 billion in total assets.
 Effective September 21, 2018, consumers could freeze their credit information and place one-year fraud alerts for free.
 Additionally, parents can freeze the credit information of their children under age 16 for free.
 In some instances, regulators still need to issue proposals, provide guidance, and publish final rules for various provisions.
 Thus, issuance of guidance and final rules must be monitored in order to be effectively implemented.